aimms/documentation/webui/combination-chart-widget.rst

 .. image:: images/ClimateData2.jpg
     :align: center

 |

 As you can see, the line is rendered lower than in the first chart, to plot the values against the primary Y-axis.
 This gives you a good idea about the effect of setting this Y-axis option, but, as mentioned, it is more useful in situations when displaying three or more identifier in the same chart.

+For the secondary Y-axis, the remarks above on the pivoting of indexes also apply.

 Legend
 ++++++